 © Diana L.B.
 Dutton

-Nicole Terez Dutton's work has appeared in Callaloo, Ploughshares, 32 Poems, Indiana Review and Salt Hill Journal.
+Nicole Terez Dutton’s work has appeared in Callaloo, Ploughshares, 32 Poems, Indiana Review, and Salt Hill Journal.
 Nicole earned an MFA from Brown University and has received fellowships from the Frost Place, the Fine Arts Work Center, Bread Loaf Writers’ Conference, and the Virginia Center for the Creative Arts.
 Her collection of poems, If One Of Us Should Fall, was selected as the winner of the 2011 Cave Canem Poetry Prize.
-She lives in Somerville, Massachusetts where she serves as the city’s inaugural poet laureate, and she teaches at Grub Street and is the Poetry Editor of The Baffler Magazine.
+She lives in Somerville, Massachusetts where she served as the city’s inaugural poet laureate.
+She is an editor at The Baffler and Transition Magazine.

-A writer and community activist, Amy Hoffman is editor-in-chief of Women's Review of Books.
+Amy Hoffman is a writer, community activist, and former editor-in-chief of Women’s Review of Books.
+Her novel The Off Season was published in 2017 with University of Wisconsin Press.
 Her third memoir, Lies About My Family, was published by the University of Massachusetts Press in 2013.
 Her second memoir, An Army of Ex-Lovers: My Life at the Gay Community News, was published by the University of Massachusetts Press in fall 2007.
 It was short-listed for the New York Publishing Triangle Judy Grahn Award and a Lambda Literary Award.
 Her first memoir, Hospital Time, about taking care of friends with AIDS in the late 1980s, was short-listed for the American Library Association Gay Book Award and the Judy Grahn Award, and was a New York Public Library Books for the Teen Age selection.
-Amy's essays, interviews, and book reviews have been published in the Ocean State Review, Prairie Schooner, the Gay and Lesbian Review, and the Journal of Lesbian Studies.
-A former development director for Massachusetts Foundation for the Humanities and the Women's Lunch Place, a daytime shelter for homeless women, she has also been an editor at Gay Community News, South End Press, and the Unitarian Universalist World magazine.
-She received her MFA from University of Massachusetts, Amherst, and has taught at UMass Amherst and Emerson College.
-Visit www.amyhoffman.net.
+Amy’s essays, interviews, and book reviews have been published in the Ocean State Review, Prairie Schooner, the Gay and Lesbian Review, and the Journal of Lesbian Studies.
+A former development director for Massachusetts Foundation for the Humanities and the Women’s Lunch Place, a daytime shelter for homeless women, she has also been an editor at Gay Community News, South End Press, and the Unitarian Universalist World magazine.
+She received her MFA from University of Massachusetts, Amherst, has taught at UMass Amherst, and teaches at Emerson College.
+Visit her website.

 © Rachel Eliza